 Zhengtong Emperor's Second Chance

 Seven years later, Jingtai Emperor Zhu Qiyu, who had no alive sons, was very sick.

 Some opportunists then initiated a coup and welcomed Zhu Qizhen back to the royal palace to take the throne back.

 Afterward, in return, Zhu Qizhen imprisoned his brother till his death.

 Not everyone could get a second chance, but Zhengtong Emperor Zhu Qizhen gained it.

-For the first time being an emperor, he was frequently criticized for his big military failure and huge destructions that put the empire in great danger.
+For the first time being the monarch, Zhengtong Emperor Zhu Qizhen was frequently criticized for his big military failure and massive destructions that put the empire in great danger.

-Probably, he didn't fail his second chance.
+Probably he didn't entirely fail his second chance.

 You Might Also Like: